SparklehoofZA/SparkleCore/README.md

 # SparkleCore

-SparkleCore is a local-first neural roleplay studio uniting state-of-the-art LLM inference with cognitive MemPalace (Method of Loci) long-term memory, narrative RPG quests, real-time character vitals, keyword LoreBooks, and full-fidelity local server integrations.
+Note I am not a hard core programmer, i am just a extreamly peed off rtole play enjoyer that wanted a solution that works for what i like to do.

 This project was created as a personal solution to a frustrating problem: online chatbots that constantly suffer from memory amnesia and charge expensive monthly fees.
 SparkleCore was built as a completely free, offline-first alternative designed to never forget you or your adventures.

+SparkleCore is a local-first neural roleplay studio uniting LLM inference with cognitive MemPalace (Method of Loci) long-term memory, narrative RPG quests, real-time character vitals, keyword LoreBooks, and full-fidelity local server integrations.